Cstolborg/HMMpy/README.md

 ## Installation
-HMMpy is available on TestPyPI, and can be installed with (only for windows)
+HMMpy is available on PyPI, and can be installed with (only for windows)
 ```
-pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple cstolborg==0.0.5
+pip install hmm-py
 ```

 HMMpy has the following dependencies: